2025

 - No electric instruments or pickups allowed, with exception of electric bass and steel guitar (or lap steel).
 Only one mic will be provided for each band.

-- Each band plays 3 songs in the preliminaries and 3 songs in the finals.
-The 3 band selections must be the following types (tempos are relative):
+- Each band plays (3) songs in the preliminaries and (3) songs in the finals.
+The (3) band selections must be the following types:

-- Repeats of songs played in the preliminary round is not allowed in the finals.
+- Songs played in the preliminary round are not allowed to be repeated in the finals.

 - No drum sets or fixed/mounted percussion allowed.
 (Musicians should be able to stand and move with their instruments.
 Washboards, shakers, and tambourines are examples of accepted percussion.)